-Scottsdale Condo Mania
+The Condo Mania Team

-Scottsdale Buyers Guide > Buying a Short Sale Condo -- Is it worth the Trouble?
+News > Buying a Short Sale Condo -- Is it worth the Trouble?

-Most people are vaguely familiar with the term “short sale” from the media attention it has received in the past year.
-In case you aren’t sure what the term means, here is a simple explanation: If an owner owes more on a home than he can sell it for, the owner can, with bank approval, sell the property for less than the mortgage amount, and have the difference forgiven.
-For example, an owner owes $150,000 on his home.
+Most people are vaguely familiar with the term "short sale" from the media attention it has received in the past several years.
+In case you aren't sure what the term means, here is a simple explanation: If an owner owes more on a home than he can sell it for, the owner can, with bank approval, sell the property for less than the mortgage amount, and have the difference forgiven.
+For example, an owner owes $150,000 on his condo.
 He can sell it for $100,000.
 If the bank approves a short sale, the owner can sell it for $100,000 and the $50,000 difference would be forgiven.

 It takes longer to close.
 Though the contract you submit is between you and the seller, bank approval is a seller contingency.
 That means that if the seller doesn’t get bank approval for the short sale, you don’t have a deal.
 And this approval may take from 2-4 months.
 So, be prepared to submit a contract and wait.